-Source: Sabrang Communications & South Asia Citizens Web titled: "The Foreign Exchange of Hate," IDRF and the American Funding to Hindutva.15
+Source: The Foreign Exchange of Hate, IDRF and the American Funding to Hindutva htttps://ww.sabrang.com/hnfund/sacw/downloadss/sabrang\sacw.pdf.

-15 htttps://ww.sabrang.com/hnfund/sacw/downloadss/sabrang_sacw.pdf.

-Source: Sabrang Communications & South Asia Citizens Web titled: "The Foreign Exchange of Hate," IDRF and the American Funding to Hindutva.16
+Source: The Foreign Exchange of Hate, IDRF and the American Funding to Hindutva.

-Table: 9 Uberoi Foundation Grants to the Hindu AmericanFoundation (2012-2016)
+Table: 9 Uberoi Foundation Grants to the Hindu American Foundation (2012-2016)